A tough piece of pulled pork. A weak cup of tea. A partially-healed hamstring sent back onto the field of play. E.T., the video game.

 Some things need more time to reach their peak.
 Desires that drive us—hunger, thirst, victory, financial success—can override the need to just be patient.
 If you rush thingith an unsatisfying pulled pork sandwich—or a bunch of game cartridges buried in a Mexican landfill.

 With mobile apps, the consequences of releasing too early can vary.
-Your first users might experience a mildly irritating minor bug.
+Your first users might experience a mildly irritating minor bug (tip: learn how to debug with Android Studio).
 Or they might download an app that crashes constantly, provoking them to reach quickly for the “uninstall” button.

 It’s best to avoid both scenarios.
 Bugs slip through testing — we’re only human.
 But checking an app before releasing is crucial.